netgen/ezplatform-site-api/docs/reference/configuration.rst

 Site API Content views
 ~~~~~~~~~~~~~~~~~~~~~~

-Once you enable ``override_url_alias_view_action`` for a siteaccess, all your **full view** templates
+Once you enable ``ng_set_site_api_as_primary_content_view`` for a siteaccess, all your **full view**
-and controllers will need to use Site API to keep working.
-They will be resolved from Site API view
+templates and controllers will need to use Site API to keep working.
+They will be resolved from Site
-configuration, available under ``ngcontent_view`` key.
-That means Content and Location variables
+API view configuration, available under ``ng_content_views`` key.
+That means Content and Location
-inside Twig templates will be instances of Site API Content and Location value objects, ``$view``
+variables inside Twig templates will be instances of Site API Content and Location value objects,
-variable passed to your custom controllers will be an instance of Site API ContentView variable, and
+``$view`` variable passed to your custom controllers will be an instance of Site API ContentView
-so on.
+variable, and so on.

 If needed you can still use ``content_view`` rules.
 This will allow you to have both Site API
 template override rules as well as original eZ Platform template override rules, so you can rewrite